-It may be different for science post-grads but I saw a lot of humanities students pack it in.
-They had lost interest in their subject and faith in academia, with its cliques and bitchiness; their grants ran out and they needed a job; they became neurotic, depressed or plain bored.
-It wasn’t just me who’d lost his way… but I was never totally committed in the first place.
-But I refuse to give up on something once I’ve started on it so I carried on, like an actor in a play he already knows is a turkey.
-I was now 28 years old.
+It may be different for science post-grads, but I saw several of my friends lose interest in their subject and faith in academia, with its bitchy cliques; their grants ran out and they needed a job; they became neurotic, depressed or plain bored.
+Some packed it in.
+It wasn’t just me who was losing his way.
+But I refuse to give up on something once I’ve started, so I carried on, like an actor in a third-rate production.
+I was painfully aware that I was now 28 years old.

 By hook or by crook I had to finish and get away

 They had granted me enough extensions.
 By early 1983 I was, at long last, working flat out.
 At night I wrote; at noon I delivered a hand-written sheaf to my typist, Stephanie, and she gave yesterday’s sheaf back to me; in the afternoon I made corrections; at night I wrote some more.
 I hardly had time to eat and I was running hither and thither like a lunatic.
 In the end, like so many before me, I just managed to meet the deadline.
 By the time I’d handed in my thesis and had a couple of job interviews I was pushing 30 and pretty well skint.
 Then came my viva: a gruesome grilling from two distinguished scholars in sub fusc: one had never examined a thesis and the other had never passed one.
 My inquisitors decided to “refer” my effort over a few minor infractions.
 My supervisor was not pleased and made a complaint, to no avail.
 I had to rewrite two short paragraphs (I honestly can’t remember what they were about) and have it retyped, photocopied and rebound, then resubmitted.
 It was no big deal but I could ill afford the expense, so I dallied for a year.
 Not for the first time I felt quite sorry for myself.